 We are open from 8am-8pm Monday to Friday and from 9am-5pm weekends and public holidays.

-Once I make a complaint, can Netsafe report it to the Police?
+Will Netsafe report my issue to the Police?

 Netsafe is separate from the Police.
-If you feel a crime has been committed, please report to your local Police Station directly.
+If you feel a crime has been committed, please contact your local Police station.
 If it involves digital communications, you can make a complaint to Netsafe too as there are other options we may be able to help with in addition to the Police.

-If I make a complaint but then change my mind what will happen?
+If I make a report, but change my mind what will happen?

-It is your complaint, if you decide you do not wish to proceed with it please let us know and we can close it.
-If you change your mind at any time your complaint can always be reopened.
+It is your report, if you decide you do not wish to proceed let us know and we can close it.
+If you change your mind, we can always be reopened.

 Netsafe protects the confidentiality of information obtained in the course of our service, consistent with legal requirements.
 Netsafe also respects the privacy of the parties, however, in some circumstance we may be required by law to share personal information with others, for example, where we are concerned for your safety or the safety of someone else.